spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-22-data-transforms-code-gen-with-llms.md

 1. Code manually and then use an LLM to optimise it
 2. Use the LLM to write and optimise the code

 My instinct was an LLM would struggle with path 2, but I was very wrong.
-I tested both paths to capture some differences.
+I tested both paths to capture observations.

 # Results
 Overall, the LLM could generate new or optimise existing code with minimal need for changes once integrated into the codebase.